Post-Exercise Test May Help Your Doctor Better Diagnose Your Peripheral Artery Disease (PAD)

 The first symptoms of PAD may be leg discomfort, pain or cramping when walking, but is relieved with rest.
 The risk factors for PAD include smoking, diabetes, individuals 50 and older, African Americans, family history of heart or blood vessel disease, high blood pressure and high cholesterol.

-“When patients come in complaining of pain in the calf, the test typically performed in most centers in the United State is a resting ABI,” Dr. Shishehbor said.
+“When patients come in complaining of pain in the calf, the test typically performed in most centers in the United State is a resting ABI,” Dr. Shishehbor says.
 “There is a disconnect because the patient is complaining of symptoms when they walk, but the test for blood flow is performed only at rest.
 To better understand blood flow and its relation to patient’s symptoms, we should add an exercise test to reflect that.”

-Ideally, Dr. Shishehbor said, patients should undergo resting ABI, then walk on a treadmill for five minutes at a 12.5% grade at two miles per hour or until symptoms force them to stop, and then recalculate the ABI post exercise.
+Ideally, Dr. Shishehbor says, patients should undergo resting ABI, then walk on a treadmill for five minutes at a 12.5% grade at two miles per hour or until symptoms force them to stop, and then recalculate the ABI post exercise.
 The combined tests provide a truer sense of blood flow in the legs.

 But there are challenges to convincing centers to add post-exercise ABI as a standard of care.

-Some centers, Dr. Shishehbor said, have patients perform repetitive pedal plantar flexion technique, which has very comparable results to the treadmill test.
+Some centers, Dr. Shishehbor says, have patients perform repetitive pedal plantar flexion technique, which has very comparable results to the treadmill test.
 Unfortunately, time and insurance constraints prevent many centers from offering the treadmill exercise ABI.

-“Patients need to understand when they do these tests at rest, it really reflects blood flow at rest when they have no symptoms,” he said.
+“Patients need to understand when they do these tests at rest, it really reflects blood flow at rest when they have no symptoms,” he says.
 “As physicians, we have a difficult time understanding what a patient experiences just by talking to them.
 For some, their pain tolerance may be very high and they can do a lot with little blood flow.
 Others can do very little with the same amount of blood flow.